Nexus-Mods/game-starfield/README.md

 # Known Issues

+- Updating from Vortex 1.11.7 to 1.12.x beta while having Starfield 0.8.5 installed may present UI glitches upon Vortex re-launch (missing management type dropdown button, plugin enabler still being mentioned on the load order page) - please restart Vortex if you are affected - this should only happen one time after Vortex update.

 - Save Games functionality is not available for Xbox game pass users.

 - ASI Loader is outdated - disable the relevant script loader/extender to ensure your game does not crash.